-This system started out targeting individuals, but has quickly moved on to businesses.
+This system started out targeting individuals but has quickly moved on to businesses.
 It is becoming a lucrative way for hackers to extort companies into giving in to their demands.
 Especially ones who rely on daily access to customer databases (i.e. healthcare, merchants, and financial institutions) to conduct business.
-When data is unreachable you’re stuck until you pay the fee or restore the data backup system in place.
+When data is unreachable, you’re stuck until you pay the fee or restore the data backup system in place.

-Data backup is an inexpensive solution to this problem (it also solves the problem of accidentally deleting files you didn’t mean to…whoops!) and can be done a couple different ways.
+Data backup is an inexpensive solution to this problem (it also solves the problem of accidentally deleting files you didn’t mean to…whoops!) and can be done a couple of different ways.
 You can back up to an external hard drive, the cloud or hire a Managed Service Provider to conduct the service for you.

 External hard drives are safest from hackers (when disconnected from computers), but you need to be diligent in backing up the data.
 A dedicated individual needs to ensure the data stays intact, the backup is completed every night, and data is not corrupted when backed up incorrectly.
 This method is also highly susceptible to theft, fire and hard drive failure, thus rendering your data backups like they never happened.